nuxt/nuxt/docs/3.api/4.commands/module.md

 ```bash [Terminal]
 npx nuxi module search <QUERY>
 ```
-The `module search` command allows you to search for a Nuxt module directly from your application.

 Option        | Default          | Description
 -------------------------|-----------------|------------------
 `QUERY` | - | The name of the module to search for.

-### Example
+The command searchs for Nuxt modules matching your query, compatible with your current Nuxt version installed.

+**Example:**

 ```base [Terminal]
 npx nuxi module search pinia